Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-North Carolina administrative code prohibits the takeoff, ascent, and recovery of any UAS within or upon any state park area or state park water surface.
-Exceptions available only for those with a permit to operate at specific parks (e.g., Jockey's Ridge) or with a Special Activity Permit issued by the park authority.
+Prohibits the ascending or taking off of any aircraft, including drones and unmanned aircraft systems, within or upon any state park area or state park water surface.
+Limited exceptions for operators with permits to operate at Jockey's Ridge State Park or a Special Activity Permit issued by the Division director.
+Applies to all NC state parks, natural areas, and state-administered trails.

 View source